Georgia Tiny Home Zoning

 Below are some great resources to get you on your way to Georgia tiny home living.

 What should you look for in a tiny home bound for Georgia?
 Of course, the Georgia heat can be sweltering and the winters can be cold, so you’ll want to be sure your tiny home has effective climate control and insulation.

-A major investment we make in the quality of our tiny homes is insulation.
-All of our homes are constructed with 2×4 framing and spray foam insulation.
+At Wind River, we use 2×4 framing and spray foam insulation.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing when the temperature rises.
-Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).
+Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which can be painted in any custom color(s) you like).

-Investing in solar power for your Georgia tiny home is also a great idea.
-Ask us about the solar-equipped homes we’ve built in the past.
+Investing in solar power for Georgia tiny homes is also a great idea.
 We recommend a ground mounted array for a semi-permanent tiny home setup.
 Additionally, housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage while living an off-grid, eco-friendly lifestyle if you choose.

 Lastly, you might want to consider an outdoor shower for your tiny home, especially if you plan to live close to the coast or are an outdoor enthusiast.
 We offer a signature outdoor shower design with copper piping and a hot-cold hose bib.
 This is a good example of how beauty can sync seamlessly with functionality.